anchetaWern/RNTypeScript/README.md

 # RNTypeScript
 A sample React Native app showing how to use TypeScript.

+This is the `standard-rn` branch.
+It contains the version of the project using the default React Native template (created using `react-native init`).
+If you want to view the code that's refactored for TypeScript, check out the `master` or `typescript` branch instead.

 *Note: the React Native code in this repo may be a little bit outdated and won't run immediately after you've followed the setup instructions.
 Be sure to refactor the code to use the more recent React / React Native syntax if it doesn't run for you.*

 ## Prerequisites